Creating a VM from existing disks

 ) or names (NAME

-) of the disks you need. -
+) for the disks you need. -

 Create a VM in the default folder: